jacobdesousa/ChestLocker/README.md

 # ChestLocker

 # Description
-This plugin allows for players to lock their chests.
+This plugin allows players to lock their chests.

 # Commands
 /lock - Gives players a lock tool.